ESSENTIALS OF DIAGNOSIS

 Serologic testing for syphilis should be performed if at least a few perfectly typical lesions are not present and especially if there are palmar and plantar or mucous membrane lesions or adenopathy, features that are suggestive of secondary syphilis (eFigure 6–21) (eFigure 6–22).
 Tinea corporis may present with red, slightly scaly plaques, but rarely are there more than a few lesions of tinea corporis compared to the many lesions of pityriasis rosea (eFigure 6–23).
 A potassium hydroxide examination should be performed to exclude a fungal cause.
 Seborrheic dermatitis on occasion presents on the body with poorly demarcated patches over the sternum, in the pubic area, and in the axillae.
 Tinea versicolor lacks the typical collarette rimmed lesions (eFigure 6–24).
 Certain medications (eg, angiotensin-converting enzyme [ACE] inhibitors and metronidazole) and immunizations rarely may induce a skin eruption mimicking pityriasis rosea.

-Classic lesions of secondary syphilis include red-brown, copper, or ham-colored macules or papulosquamous lesions on the soles of ...
+Classic lesions of secondary syphilis include red-brown, copper, or ham-colored macules or papulosquamous lesions on ...